Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Although didanosine is a Food and Drug Administration (FDA)-approved NRTI for use in children as part of antiretroviral therapy, it is not recommended for use due to its significant toxicity and the availability of safer agents.

 The standard dose of didanosine oral solution in children aged >8 months is 120 mg/m2 body surface area twice daily.2,3 Doses higher than 180 mg/m2 body surface area twice daily are associated with increased toxicity.4

 Special Considerations in Ages 2 Weeks to <8 Months

 For infants aged 2 weeks to 8 months, the FDA recommends 100 mg/m2 body surface area per dose twice daily.
 However, because pharmacokinetic (PK) differences in younger infants (aged 2 weeks–3 months) compared with older children raise concern for increased toxicity in this younger age group, the Panel recommends a dose of 50 mg/m2 of body surface area twice daily for infants aged 2 weeks to 3 months, with an increase to 100 mg/m2/dose twice daily at 3 months, and finally increasing to 120 mg/m2 body surface area per dose twice daily at age 8 months (as above).

 Frequency of Administration (Once-Daily or Twice-Daily)

-A once-daily dosing regimen may be preferable to promote adherence, and multiple studies support the favorable PKs and efficacy of once-daily dosing of 240 mg/m2 body surface area.5
+In those older than 3 years of age, a once-daily dosing regimen may be preferable to promote adherence, and multiple studies support the favorable PKs and efficacy of once-daily dosing of 240 mg/m2 body surface area.5